The Credit Score Car Dealers Really Use

 Why Your Score is Different From the Auto Lender's

 Most consumers don't realize other versions of credit scores exist, particularly because credit score companies don't make it clear.
-In 2017, the Consumer Financial Protection Bureau ordered TransUnion and Equifax to pay more than $17.6 million in restitution to consumers for deceiving consumers about the credit scores they purchases.
+In 2017, the Consumer Financial Protection Bureau ordered TransUnion and Equifax to pay more than $17.6 million in restitution to consumers for deceiving them about the credit scores they purchased.
 These credit scores were marketed as the scores that lenders use to make decisions, even though they actually weren't.
 The two credit bureaus also had to pay $5.5 million in fines to the CFPB.

 The credit score you access through providers like CreditKarma.com and CreditSesame.com is a generic educational credit score, meant to give you an idea of where your credit score stands.